-Keep even the most mobile clinician in the loop by displaying near-real-time patient data from connected medical devices on their smart device and/or dashboard.
+Keep even the most mobile caregiver in the loop by displaying near-real time clinical data on his or her smartphone or other digital devices.
 Help ensure that alarm notifications are filtered and sent to the right recipients.
-Help clinicians save time with configurable buttons, automatic escalation and customisable task management.
-Like all Ascom solutions, our clinical monitoring and alarm management solution is device- and platform-independent - and is backed by our solution lifecycle support.
+Help clinicians save time with configurable buttons, automatic escalation and customizable task management.
+Like all Ascom solutions, our clinical monitoring and alarm management system is device- and platform-independent—and backed by our unique global support programs.

-Clinicians get context-rich, near-real-time data that is needed to make better care decisions.
+Clinicians get the context-rich, near-real time data they need to make the better care decisions.

-Fast, targeted and informed responses by the right people at the right time can have a significant positive impact on patient satisfaction and recovery.
+Fast, targeted, informed responses by the right people at the right time can have a significant positive impact on patient satisfaction and recovery.

 Filtered alerting and messaging helps improve productivity and staff morale.
-Calmer environments can also enhance staff satisfaction.
+Calmer environments can enhance staff satisfaction.